vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 1. In the IaaS Provider section, enter the IP/FQDN and credentials of the vCenter server where the Tanzu Kubernetes Grid management cluster is deployed.

-   **Note:** Do not provide a vSphere administrator account to Tanzu Kubernetes Grid.
+   > **Note** Do not provide a vSphere administrator account to Tanzu Kubernetes Grid.
 Instead, create a custom role and user account with the required permissions specified in [Required Permissions for the vSphere Account](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/tkg-deploy-mc-21/mgmt-reqs-prep-vsphere.html).<p>

     ![IaaS provider details](img/tko-on-vsphere/37-Mgmt-cluster-2.png)